eth-applied-research-group/poost/README.md

 ## Supported Backends

 Poost uses `Ere` for backend integration.
-Not all backends will be integrated, however since the API for Ere is the same for all, it is easy to add backends already supported by Ere.
+Not all backends will be integrated, however since the API for Ere is uniform, it is easy to add backends already supported by Ere.

 ## Contributing